generalroboticslab/LAPP_manipulation/README.md

 [Isaac Gym](https://github.com/isaac-sim/IsaacGymEnvs).

 ## License
-This repository is released under the Apache License 2.0.
-See [LICENSE](LICENSE) for additional details.
+This repository is released under the CC BY-NC-ND 4.0 License.
+Duke University has filed patent rights for the technology associated with this article.
+For further license rights, including using the patent rights for commercial purposes, please contact Duke’s Office for Translation and Commercialization (otcquestions@duke.edu) and reference OTC File 8724.
+See [LICENSE](LICENSE-CC-BY-NC-ND-4.0.md) for additional details.